Last updated: 17 September 2021

 UK test to release scheme

 As part of the UK government’s traffic light scheme, for those arriving into England from ‘Amber’ listed countries, you will be able to ‘Test and Release’ on day 5 to end self-isolation early.
+From 19 July 2021, if you are fully vaccinated you no longer have to self-isolate when returning to England from amber-list countries.
 Under the Test to Release scheme you can choose to pay for a private COVID-19 test.
 If the result is negative, you can stop self-isolating.
 You cannot take a test until you have been in England for five full days.
 The scheme is voluntary and applies to those self-isolating in England only.

 For details please visit https://www.gov.uk/guidance/coronavirus-covid-19-test-to-release-for-international-travel